Your digital presence is more important than ever and we are pleased to be able to continue to serve our customers and all their UX requirements.

 By discussing the research and agreeing the issues, you are in the best position possible to decide what can be done about them.

-While being in a room together and hashing things out in person may be the best way of doing this, if this is no longer possible, video conferencing calls are an equally good approach.
+While being in a room together and hashing things out in person may be the traditional way of doing this, video conferencing calls are an equally good approach.

 If possible, keep webcams turned on.
 Often the problem with multi-way conference calls is not being able to anticipate when people are going to talk.
 With your videos on, this isn’t a problem and you can still spark a lively discussion that leaves you with plenty of work to get on with.
 All from the comfort of your own home!